 Norway’s Ministry of Finance has adopted a set of guidelines for the observation and exclusion of companies from investment by the Government Pension Fund Global (GPFG).
 Section 5 of the guidelines deals with the Council on Ethics’ procedures.
 Pursuant to section 5(7) of the guidelines:

-«The Council on Ethics shall have routines for assessing whether the basis for observation or exclusion still exists.
+“The Council on Ethics shall have routines for assessing whether the basis for observation or exclusion still exists.
 In light of new information, the Council on Ethics may recommend that the Bank revoke an observation or exclusion decision.
 These routines must be made public.
-Companies that have been excluded must be informed of these routines separately
+Companies that have been excluded or placed under observation must be informed of these routines separately.

 Exclusion